phork/microphork/README.md

 ##Introduction

-microphork is a tiny, flexible, MVC framework for PHP 5.3 and above.
-It includes an API framework, automatic URL routing, a flexible debugging system, and several useful utilities and extensions.

-Parts of microphork are based on the Phork Framework but it has mostly been written from the ground up. microphork isn't production ready or supported.
-Use at your own risk.
+microphork is a small and very flexible MVC framework for PHP 5.3 and above.
+It includes an API framework, automatic URL routing, language localization, and several useful utilities and extensions.
+Parts of microphork are based on the [Phork Framework](http://phork.org) but it has mostly been written from the ground up.

-##Todo

-* Sessions
-* Models and collections
-* Database
-* Cache
-* Authentication
-* Flash alerts
-* POST tokens
-* Timer
+The best way to start a new microphork project is to use the Composer-based [microphork application](https://github.com/phork/microphork-application) package, however it's also possible to use it as a standalone framework.
+All application code should go in the `app` folder.

 ##License